What is Fish Oil

-Furthermore, with the rise in popularity of products considered to be all natural, such as fish oil, you'll find many brands and companies offering their oils at a much lower price point.
+Furthermore, with the rise in popularity of products considered to be all-natural, such as fish oil, you'll find many brands and companies offering their oils at a low cost.

-We want to warn our readers that with fish oil (among most things) you truly get what you pay for.
-Avoid going with the cheapest route as it can likely cause Fido more harm than good.
+We want to warn our readers that, as with many things, you truly get what you pay for with fish oil.
+Avoid buying the cheapest product because this can likely cause Fido more harm than good.

-A good rule of thumb to follow is that if it seems too good to be true, it probably is.
+Here’s a good rule of thumb: if it seems too good to be true, it probably is.

 Fish Oil Dosage

-Most companies got the memo that fish oil capsules and dogs typically don't go hand in hand.
-Fish oil is now available in an easy to use liquid form.
-The oil can easily be added to your dog's food bowl.
+Most companies got the memo that fish oil capsules and dogs typically don't go together.
+Fish oil is now available in an easy-to-use liquid form.
+The oil can easily be added to your dog's food.

-The dosage of fish oil will ultimately depend on your dog's weight and the type of fish oil that you purchase.
-Many experts agree that instead of following the guidelines listed on the container, instead ask your vet how much fish oil is necessary for your dog's individual health needs.
+The dosage of fish oil will ultimately depend on your dog's weight and the type of fish oil.
+Many experts agree that instead of following the guidelines listed on the container, you should ask your vet how much fish oil is necessary for your dog's individual health needs.

-Pet owners should also keep an eye on their dog when any new product is introduced.
-Knowing your dog's "normal" is imperative in being able to recognize when anything changes.
+Pet owners should also monitor their dogs when any new product is introduced.
+Knowing your dog's "normal" is imperative for recognizing when anything changes.

 Storing Fish Oil

-It is important that fish oil is protected from heat, light, and air.
+Fish oil needs protection from heat, light, and air.
 If you do choose to purchase fish oil, we recommend buying a product that comes in a dark, airtight container and storing it in the fridge.

-We told you about the benefits of fish oil for dogs and that it provides necessary essential fatty acids and omegas that Fido needs.
-In particular, fish oil provides your dog with omega 3's which help reduce inflammation and reduce the risk of health issues.
+We told you about the benefits of fish oil for dogs and that it provides necessary EFAs, like omega-3s, for Fido.
+In particular, fish oil provides your dog with omega 3s that help reduce inflammation and the risk of health issues.

 Luckily, fish oil isn't the only way that you can integrate these benefits into your pup's life.

 It may surprise pet owners to learn that fish aren't naturally born with high levels of omega-3.
-Instead, they get it through their food source which provides them with the necessary nutrients.
+Instead, they get it through their food source that provides them with the necessary nutrients.

-That source is none other than phytoplankton.
-Phytoplankton are the tiny bundles of algae and bacteria that help sustain the entire ocean.
+That source is phytoplankton, which are the tiny bundles of algae and bacteria that help sustain the entire ocean.

-Zooplankton consumes the phytoplankton and then fish eat the phytoplankton by eating the zooplankton.
+Zooplankton consume the phytoplankton, then fish eat the phytoplankton by eating the zooplankton.

-This is how omega-3 travels through the food-chain and reaches the fish which we turn into fish oil supplements.
+This is how omega-3 travels through the food chain and reaches the fish that we turn into fish oil supplements.

 Here's why phytoplankton is so great.

-This also differs phytoplankton from plant sources of omega-3 fats which are much harder for your dog to convert and digest.
+This is a major benefit over phytoplankton from plant sources of omega-3 fats, which are much harder for your dog to digest and convert into energy.
 Additionally, phytoplankton can grow in controlled, filtered water farm environments.

-Typically we don't promote farm raising, however, in term of phytoplankton this means that the omega 3 source doesn't contain heavy metals, radiation, or toxins and you don't have to worry about a negative effect that it may have on our oceans.
+Typically we don't promote farm raising.
+However, for phytoplankton, farm raising means that the omega-3 source doesn't contain heavy metals, radiation, or toxins and you don't have to worry about potential negative effects on our oceans.

-Finally, phytoplankton contains a powerful antioxidant that is known as Superoxide dismutase (aka SOD).
-SOD is considered the king of all antioxidants.
+Finally, phytoplankton contains a powerful antioxidant known as superoxide dismutase, considered the king of all antioxidants.

-As you can see, we are big fans of phytoplankton and highly recommend our readers to check it out as an alternative to fish oil supplementation.
+As you can see, we are big fans of phytoplankton and highly encourage our readers to check it out as an alternative to fish oil supplementation.

 Fish Oil for Dogs: The Bottom Line